 To prove negligence, an injured plaintiff must demonstrate that the defendant knew or should have known about the dangerous condition.
 When the hazard is clear, such as a broken stair, demonstrating that the defendant should have known that a readily apparent hazard existed is not that challenging.
 However, if the surface was slippery because something leaked, then it might be harder to show that the condition existed long enough for the defendant to notice and address it.

 Our Arkansas slip and fall attorneys will rely on witness testimony, accident reports, possible surveillance video, and your account to build a case.
 Additionally, our office will investigate the scene of the accident for possible physical evidence.
 As addressed earlier in this article, the steps you take immediately following an accident could prove invaluable in building a successful case.

 When preparing your case, our Arkansas slip and fall lawyers will also have to consider the potential defenses that the defendant will raise.
 Some of the factors that we will question and address include what types of shoes you were wearing at the time of the fall, if you were aware of what you slipped on, and if you were paying attention to your surroundings before the fall.
 It is important to mitigate any actions you took that could have contributed to the accident.

 How Much is My Arkansas Slip and Fall Claim Worth?

-Our Arkansas Slip and Fall Injury Lawyer Can Help You
+Contact Our Arkansas Slip and Fall Attorneys Today

 Slip and fall accidents are often played for comedic effects.
 Unfortunately, these types of accidents often result in serious and sometimes permanent injuries.
 Because of the nature of the accidents, you could have a claim against several parties.
 It is crucial to have an experienced Arkansas slip and fall injury lawyer representing your interests.
-Call Ken Kieklak, Attorney at Law, at (479) 316-0438 to review your case.
+Call our law offices at (479) 316-0438 to review your case.
 Our consultations are free of charge.